Christinaliang/SysReliability2019/README.md

 ### Report

-* Report / Summary of each week
+* Report/Summary of each week